fraawlen/cassette/doc/spec.md

 <div align="right">[ <a href="#toc">back to top</a> ]</div>

-### 4.4.
+### 3.4.
 Variable Declaration <a name="let"></a>

 ```
 LET [new_variable_name] [value] [value] ...
 ```

 The CCFG configuration language offers support for user-defined variables.
 Similarly to resources, variables are arrays of values.
-They can be declared with a section starting with the token `LET` followed by the name of the variable (that will be used to reference it in other parts of the file), then by any number of tokens.
+They can be declared with a sequence starting with the token `LET` followed by the name of the variable (that will be used to reference it in other parts of the file), then by any number of tokens.
 After that, when a variable is invoked in another sequence with [`$`](#var) or [`VAR`](var) the variable values will be injected into that sequence.

 ```
 LET var a b c